Curriculum practical training policy and procedure

 - The CPT employment must be an integral part of the student’s program of study.

-- The student must register for 1 credit hour of ENGR 998 during the term of CPT employment.
+- The student must register for one credit hour of ENGR 998 during the term of CPT employment.
 If CPT employment takes place during Spring/Summer, the student has the option of registering for ENGR 998 during the Spring/Summer term or the preceding Winter term (to avoid paying Spring/Summer tuition); however, if CPT employment takes place in both Winter term and the following Spring/Summer term, the student must register for ENGR 998 during both terms.

-- If pursuing CPT during Fall or Winter terms, the student is expected to be full-time and maintain physical presence on campus.
+- If pursuing CPT during Fall or Winter terms, the student is expected to be full-time and maintain a physical presence on campus.

 IOE Departmental Requirements for CPT